-It’s impossible to rank any islands when you love islands as much as we do but after two weeks sailing around Croatia, we have a few favorites with a list of the best things to do on each!
+It’s impossible to rank any islands when you love islands as much as we do but after two weeks sailing around Croatia, we have our top 5 favorite Croatian Islands with a list of the best things to do on each!
 If you get the chance to sail and see more than one, don’t miss the opportunity!
 If you have to choose a day trip from a main city, hopefully this helps you narrow down your options.

 Hvar, one of the most popular and well known on this list is best known for the beautiful harbor view.
 Head up from Hvar Town’s main square, passing through the Porta di Datallo, you can ascend the steep stairway to this Venetian fortress from the 1500s.
 The views are stunning and the fortress is actually in pretty great shape still.
 Popular sights aside, my favorite experiences on Hvar were the sunsets at Hula Hula, brunch at The Adriana (a hotel right at the dock with incredible views), and gelato from Aroma Gelato Experience.
 Additionally, take the ferry to Carpe Diem for an amazing party experience and check out the tiniest bar ever, Kiva, for the famous “helmet shot.”